DrewKiino/kotlin-ktor-bazel-hello-world/README.md

 4. Under `Project View` -> `Additional Languages`, uncomment `kotlin`, and finish

-5. After Bazel has sync'd, run `make local_db` after mysql is running, in another terminal, run `make clean_migrate_mock_db` (view Database Commands for more context) !
+!
 If Bazel does not sync, you can copy the path from executing `which bazel` in the terminal in IntelliJ or on your machines terminal, then go to Preferences/Settings -> Bazel Settings -> and paste the returned path from `which bazel` into the Bazel binary location and save

-6. Ask a backend developer for the `.env` file, `Makefile`, and `google_credentials.json`, which goes in the root folder.

-From here, you should be able to run the Repository tests `bazel_test app repository`

 ## Commands